BiniyamMelaku2/sorting_algorithms/README.md

    - in the worst case
 ```
   > gcc -Wall -Wextra -Werror -pedantic 107-main.c 107-quick_sort_hoare.c print_array.c -o quick | ./quick

+##  12. Dealer [ 1000-sort_deck.c, deck.h ]
+  Write a function that sorts a deck of cards.
+  * Prototype: [ void sort_deck(deck_node_t **deck); ]
+  * You are allowed to use the C standard library function qsort
+  * Each node of the doubly linked list contains a card that you cannot modify.
+You have to swap the nodes.
+  * You can assume there is exactly 52 elements in the doubly linked list.
+  * You are free to use the sorting algorithm of your choice
+  + The deck must be ordered:
+   + From Ace to King
+   + From Spades to Diamonds
+  > gcc -Wall -Wextra -Werror -pedantic 1000-main.c 1000-sort_deck.c -o deck | ./deck

 ## Resources
 ### Read or watch: